How much does my age affect my car insurance rates?

 Those with low scores may face a surcharge.
 Rates for those with higher scores are typically unaffected.

 Your credit score can also affect how an insurance company allows you to pay for your policy, since statistics show that people with lower credit scores are more likely to miss a payment.
-Customers with very poor credit scores may be required to pay the entire premium for the six-month policy up front.
+Customers with very poor credit scores may be required to pay the entire premium for a six-month policy up front.
 Customers with low credit scores sometimes won’t qualify for monthly billing, or they may need to pay a large percentage of the policy up front and the remainder monthly.

 Are some types of coverage more expensive?